Euphillya/Skyllia/addons/SkylliaOre/readme.md

       - sky-overworld
     block_chance:
       - block: cobblestone
-        chance: 90.0
+        chance: 80.0
       - block: oraxen:ore
         chance: 10.0
+      - block: nexo:ore
+        chance: 10.0
 ```

 In this example, the default generator is set to "test".
 The generator named "test" will replace `cobblestone` and
 `stone` blocks in the `sky-overworld` world.
-It has a 90% chance to generate `cobblestone` and a 10% chance to generate
+It has an 80% chance to generate `cobblestone`, a 10% chance to generate
-`oraxen:ore`.
+`oraxen:ore` and  a 10% chance to generate `nexo:ore`.

 ## Usage